insidegui/srd-xcode-templates/README.md

 ![screenshot](./screenshot2.jpg)

-All templates include the following:
+All executable templates include the following:

 - A preset Objective-C bridging header, which is often required to interface with SPI
 - A basic `Info.plist` configured with the project's details